solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-token-box.md

 ![update mnemonic](../../images/rsk-token-box/image-18.png)

-## Get R-BTC
+## Get RBTC

-The Smart Bitcoin (R-BTC) is used to pay for the execution of transactions in RSK.
+The Smart Bitcoin (RBTC) is used to pay for the execution of transactions in RSK.

 **Mainnet**

-For the RSK Mainnet, get R-BTC from [an exchange](https://www.rsk.co/#exchanges-rsk).
+For the RSK Mainnet, get RBTC from [an exchange](https://www.rsk.co/#exchanges-rsk).

 **Testnet**

-For the RSK Testnet, get tR-BTC from [our faucet](https://faucet.testnet.rsk.co/).
+For the RSK Testnet, get tRBTC from [our faucet](https://faucet.testnet.rsk.co/).

 You can get more explanations on how to do it in
 [RSK faucet](./en/wallets/wallet-rsk-faucet.md) page.

 ## Setup the gas price

 **Gas** is the internal pricing for running a transaction or contract.
-When you send tokens, interact with a contract, send R-BTC, or do anything else on the blockchain, you must pay for that computation.
+When you send tokens, interact with a contract, send RBTC, or do anything else on the blockchain, you must pay for that computation.
 That payment is calculated as gas.
-In RSK, this is paid in **R-BTC**.
+In RSK, this is paid in **RBTC**.
 The **minimumGasPrice** is written in the block header by miners and establishes the minimum gas price that a transaction should have in order to be included in that block.

 To update the **minimumGasPrice** in our project, run this query using cURL: